• Skip to primary navigation

 • Buttercream in blue and turquoise.

 Fit the first piping bag with the coupler.
 Fill the remaining 2 bags with blue and turquoise icing (without any coupler fitted in) each.
 And have the tips cut off slightly.
-See the image below.
-It only shows the turquoise icing, but you would need to do the same for the blue icing as well.
-And for the 3rd piping bag, do not fill any icing into it.
-Just fit it with the coupler and piping tip.

-A piping bag with blue icing next to an empty piping bag with a piping tip attached
+A piping bag with blue icing next to an empty piping bag with a piping tip attached.

-And then, assuming you want to start piping the turqoise flowers first, you will have to insert the turqoise icing bag into the piping bag that was fitted with the coupler and piping tip.
-At this point, you will be using double piping bags to pipe your flowers.
+And then, assuming you want to start piping the turquoise flowers first, you will have to insert the turquoise icing bag into the piping bag that was fitted with the coupler and piping tip.

-A piping bag of blue icing in an empty piping bag
+A piping bag of blue icing in an empty piping bag.

-A piping bag of blue icing in an empty piping bag
+A piping bag of blue icing in an empty piping bag.

-And once you are done with the color, simply remove the turquoise icing bag from the piping bag fitted with the coupler and fit in the blue icing bag.
 Before you start piping with the blue icing, squeeze some off in a bowl to remove any residue icing from the previous color.
 And if you have more flowers to pipe in other colors, simply remove the blue icing bag and fit in another color.

-That’s the trick on how to manage with one coupler for many icing colors!
-See how easy it becomes to work with different colored icing with just one coupler?
 There is absolutely no hassle of transferring the coupler from one bag to another and you can always return to the previous colors with very minimal icing wastage and in a matter of seconds!

 Hope you find this sharing useful.